The Wild Geese: Plot

-Allen Faulkner, a former British Army colonel turned mercenary, arrives in London to meet merchant banker Sir Edward Matheson.
-The latter proposes an operation to rescue Julius Limbani, the imprisoned President of a southern African nation who is due for execution by General Ndofa.
+Colonel Allen Faulkner, a former British Army officer turned mercenary, meets with merchant banker Sir Edward Matherson in London.
+Matherson proposes the rescue of Julius Limbani, the deposed leader of a southern African nation due for execution by General Ndofa.
 President Limbani is held in a remote prison in Zembala, guarded by a regiment of General Ndofa's troops known as the "Simbas".

-Faulkner accepts the assignment and begins recruiting forty-nine mercenaries, including officers he had worked with previously: Capt.
-Rafer Janders, a skilled tactician, and Lt.
-Shawn Fynn, a former Irish Guards officer and pilot.
-Fynn also brings in Pieter Coetzee, a former soldier in the South African Defence Force who wishes only to return home and buy a farm.
-The mercenaries fly to Swaziland, where they are whipped into shape.
-With training complete, Janders exacts a promise from Faulkner to watch over his only son, Emile, should he not survive.
+Faulkner accepts and begins recruiting mercenaries from his network of friends and colleagues, starting with Captain Rafer Janders, a skilled tactician and single father.
+They work with Matherson to save former Irish Guards lieutenant and pilot-turned-smuggler Shawn Fynn from an American mafia boss.
+Faulkner recruits Sandy Young to act as sergeant-major, and Fynn brings in Pieter Coetzee, formerly of the South African Defence Force (SADF), who plans to buy a farm with his earnings.

+The force of fifty mercenaries train in Swaziland under the harsh direction of Young.
+Faulkner promises to watch over Janders' only son Emile should he not survive.

-Because of an unexpected development, Faulkner is given only a day's notice to launch the mission.
-On Christmas Day, the fifty-man mercenary group parachute into Zembala by a HALO jump.
-One group rescues an alive, though sick, Limbani from a heavily guarded prison, while another group takes over a small, nearby airfield to await pick-up.
-Back in London, however, Matheson cancels the extraction flight at the last moment, having secured copper mining assets from General Ndofa in exchange for President Limbani.
-Stranded deep in hostile territory, the abandoned mercenaries fight their way through bush country, pursued by the Simbas.
-Many men, including Coetzee, are killed along the way.
+Faulkner is forced to launch the mission with only a day's notice.
+The group parachute into Zembala by a HALO jump on Christmas Day.
+One group rescues the ailing Limbani from a heavily guarded prison while another seizes a small airfield to await extraction.
+Matherson, in London, cancels their flight unexpectedly, having secured copper mining assets from General Ndofa in exchange for President Limbani.
+Stranded deep in hostile territory, the mercenaries suffer many killed, including Coetzee, as they fight their way through bush country pursued by the Simbas.

-The mercenaries make their way to Limbani's home village, hoping to start a rebellion, but realise that his people are too ill-equipped to fight.
-An Irish missionary living there informs the group of an old Douglas Dakota transport aircraft nearby that they can use to escape.
-As the Simbas close in, the mercenaries suffer heavy casualties holding them off in a climactic battle while Fynn starts the Dakota's engines.
-Janders is shot in the leg and unable to board the departing airplane.
-Faulkner is forced to kill him to spare him from capture and torture.
-The thirteen surviving mercenaries from the original fifty eventually manage to land at Kariba Airport, Rhodesia, but Limbani dies from a gunshot wound sustained during the escape.
+The mercenaries make their way to Limbani's home village, hoping to start a rebellion, but find the people too ill-equipped to fight.
+An Irish missionary informs the group of a Douglas Dakota transport aircraft they can escape in.
+The mercenaries suffer heavy casualties holding the Simbas off in a climactic battle while Fynn starts the Dakota's engines.
+Janders is shot in the leg, preventing him from boarding the departing aeroplane and Faulkner kills him to spare him from capture and torture.
+The thirteen surviving mercenaries land at Kariba Airport in Rhodesia, but Limbani dies from a gunshot wound sustained during the escape.

-Some months later, Faulkner returns to London and breaks into Matheson's home to confront him.
-Faulkner takes the half a million dollars in Matheson's safe to compensate the survivors and the families of those who died.
-Faulkner then kills Matheson and makes a swift getaway with Fynn.
+Months later, Faulkner returns to London, having had various contracts put out on him by Matherson.
+With Fynn's help, he breaks into Matherson's home and confronts him.
+Faulkner takes the half a million dollars in Matherson's safe to compensate the survivors and the families of those killed in Zembala.
+Matherson tries to bribe Faulkner to spare his life but Faulkner kills him and escapes with Fynn.

 Faulkner fulfils his promise to Janders by visiting Emile at his boarding school.